-Talk about timeless.
+Talk about timeless!
 This cute twist on a classic valentine strikes the perfect chord between funny and sweet.
-Try our interpretation, or come up with your own — the possibilities are endless, especially if you're the creative sort.
+Try our interpretation, or come up with your own; the possibilities are endless, especially if you're the creative type.

 The No-nonsense Invitation

-"I'm looking for my Valentine, are you it?"
+"I'm looking for my Valentine, and you might be it!"

 You can’t always get what you want, but you definitely don’t stand a chance if you don’t ask.
 While this method may seem a little bold to some, a direct question gets straight to the point, cutting out days of back-and-forth messages that lead nowhere.
 Expect to attract a guy or gal who’s up for an adventure, and who, like you, isn’t here to play games.